Frequently Asked Questions

 The first step in becoming a school resource officer is to become a sworn, career law enforcement officer.
 Typically, one becomes a law enforcement officer by applying to a law enforcement agency for employment and then completing the training that agency requires of its recruits.
 NASRO recommends that law enforcement officers gain at least three years of street experience and complete specialized SRO training before being assigned to SRO positions.
 See also the question above regarding how SROs should be selected.

 Can I register someone from our department under my login/account?

-No. Accounts/memberships follow each individual, therefore if you attempt to register someone under your login/account, you are actually registering yourself.
+No. Accounts/memberships follow each individual for attendance and certification, therefore if you attempt to register someone under your login/account, you are actually registering yourself.
 Registrations are subject to a $25 transfer fee to transfer the registration to the appropriate person.

 How do I register myself or someone else for training?